catalyst-cooperative/pudl/README.rst

 The `PUDL <https://catalyst.coop/pudl/>`__ Project is an open source data processing pipeline that makes US energy data easier to access and use programmatically.

-Hundreds of gigabytes of valuable data is published by US government agencies, but it's often difficult to work with.
-PUDL takes the original spreadsheets, CSV files, and databases and turns them into a unified resource, allowing users to spend more time doing novel analysis, and less time on data preparation.
+Hundreds of gigabytes of valuable data are published by US government agencies, but it's often difficult to work with.
+PUDL takes the original spreadsheets, CSV files, and databases and turns them into a unified resource.
+This allows users to spend more time on novel analysis and less time on data preparation.

 What data is available?
 -----------------------